Year 11 Product Design and Technologies Units 1 and 2

 What skills do you develop?

 You will improve your ability to ‘think outside the square’.
-You will come to see that everything can be improved – it just requires research, trying, trialling and thinking.
+You will come to see that everything can be improved – it just requires research, trying, trialling and design thinking.

 You will develop the following skills: